jvandertil/blog/content/posts/2019-12-22_AuthorizingManagedServiceIdentityAzureSQL.md

 ALTER ROLE db_ddladmin ADD MEMBER [<identity-name>];
 ```

-I was having a lot of trouble getting the Azure SqlCmd task to work, while the error(s) it was showing were not helpful at all.
+I was having a lot of trouble getting the Azure SqlCmd task to work, while the error(s) it was showing was not helpful at all.
 For example:
 ```powershell
 Failed to reach SQL server <server-address>,1433.
 One or more errors occurred.